MadhavRaoS/MadhavRaoS/README.md

 <h2>Hello PROgrammer👋</h2>

-- 👋 Hello there I'm Madhav, an Enthusiastic CS undergrad, my interests are AI & ML and WebDev.here I post my projects and also have a look at my repos.</p>
+- 👋 Hello there I'm Madhav, an Enthusiastic CS undergrad, my interests are AI & ML and WebDev.here I post my projects and also have a look at my repos.
 - 👀 I’m interested in Solving problems and building things.
 - 🌱 I’m currently learning App dev.
 - 💞️ I’m looking to collaborate on Open Source Projects.